susmitha2826/automationprofileUpdate/readme.md

 ### 3. Add Your Resume

-Place your resume file in the project directory and name it `Susmitha_Gopireddy_Full_Stack_Developer.docx`
+Place your resume file in the project directory and name it `resume.docx`

 ```
 naukri-updater/